Growth-Kinetics/diffmem_sample_memory/memories/people/dr_henry_jekyll.md

 ### 🌟 **Core Identity Mapping** [ALWAYS_LOAD] [Strength: Medium]
 *   **[Name]** Dr. Henry Jekyll | **[Titles]** M.D., D.C.L., L.L.D., F.R.S. | **[Key Roles]** Doctor, Scientist, Friend.
     ↳ **Professional Standing:** A wealthy, successful, and highly credentialed doctor residing in the "citadel of medicine," Cavendish Square.
-    ↳ **Inferred Traits:** Secretive, scientifically ambitious, and possessing an appreciation for comfort and aesthetics (e.g., his "pleasantest" hall).
+    ↳ **Physical & Personal Traits:** A large, well-made, smooth-faced man of fifty.
+Described as having "every mark of capacity and kindness" and cherishing a "sincere and warm affection" for friends like Mr. Utterson.
+    ↳ **Inferred Traits:** Secretive and scientifically ambitious.
+He is deeply distressed by any mention of Mr. Hyde, becoming pale with a "blackness about his eyes," and describes his own situation as "painfully situated" and "very strange."
     ↳ **Past Behavior:** Remembered by friends as having been "wild when he was young."
 Mr. Utterson speculates his current predicament may be tied to an "old sin" or "concealed disgrace."
 /END 🌟 **Core Identity Mapping**

 /START
 ### 🔗 **Relationship Dynamics** [Strength: High]
-*   **Mr. Edward Hyde:** [Status: Troubling Connection] Designated in Jekyll's will as his "friend and benefactor" and sole heir.
-Hyde possesses a key to Jekyll's laboratory and has been given full authority over the household staff, who are ordered to obey him.
-He does not dine or socialize in the main house.
+*   **Mr. Edward Hyde:** [Status: Deeply Complicated Connection] Designated as Jekyll's heir.
+Jekyll claims he "can be rid of Mr. Hyde" the moment he chooses, yet also expresses a "very great interest in poor Hyde" and extracts a promise from Utterson to ensure Hyde's rights are protected after his death.
+The topic of Hyde causes Jekyll extreme physical and emotional distress.
+Hyde has a key to the laboratory and authority over the staff, but does not socialize in the main house.
-*   **Mr. Gabriel John Utterson:** An old friend and his lawyer.
-Utterson is the custodian of Jekyll's will, which he considers an "eyesore."
-He is deeply concerned for Jekyll's safety and reputation, referring to him as "poor Harry Jekyll" and believing him to be in "deep waters."
+*   **Mr. Gabriel John Utterson:** An old friend and his lawyer, for whom Jekyll cherishes a "sincere and warm affection."
+Jekyll expresses absolute trust in him, stating, "I would trust you before any man alive."
+Utterson is the custodian of Jekyll's will and, at Jekyll's pleading, promises to ensure justice for Hyde should Jekyll be "taken away."
-*   **Dr. Hastie Lanyon:** An old friend from school and college.
-Their relationship is now estranged.
-Lanyon states it has been "more than ten years since Henry Jekyll became too fanciful for me," citing a fundamental disagreement over "unscientific balderdash" that he believes indicates Jekyll is "wrong in mind."
+*   **Dr. Hastie Lanyon:** An old friend from school and college, now estranged.
+Lanyon considers Jekyll's work "unscientific balderdash."
+Jekyll reciprocates the sentiment, calling Lanyon a "hide-bound pedant," an "ignorant, blatant pedant," and expresses he was "never more disappointed in any man than Lanyon" due to his friend's dismissal of his "scientific heresies."
 *   **Poole:** Jekyll's loyal, elderly butler.
 He confirms that the household staff have orders to obey Mr. Hyde.
 /END 🔗 **Relationship Dynamics**